Last updated on September 20th, 2023 at 05:01 am

 Are you interested in learning about the common musical instruments in Tagalog and how they are performed?
-In today's post, I'll introduce you to some of the traditional instruments in the Philippines that have had a big effect on the classic melodies from the country.
-If you are ready for that, then let's get started!
+In today’s post, I’ll introduce you to some traditional instruments in the Philippines that have had a big effect on the classic melodies from the country.
+If you are ready for that, then let’s get started!

 Filipinos are well-known for their love of music.
 They are popular for their performances on international stages and singing Karaoke in barrios and neighborhoods during fiestas and special occasions.
 Apart from singing, Filipinos are adept at playing musical instruments, particularly traditional ones.